Psychiatric Mental Health, part 12: Principles - Primary, Secondary, Tertiary Prevention of Mental Health Disorders

 Tertiary prevention focuses on the period after a mental health disorder or crisis has already occurred.
 The focus at this point is to help promote the patient's recovery as well as to prevent further complications.

 Examples of tertiary prevention include outpatient support for a patient following a hospitalization related to a mental health disorder or crisis.
 It can include pharmacological therapy.
-And it can include support groups for family and friends of a patient who has committed suicide as a way for them to begin the healing process.
+And it can include support groups for family and friends of a patient who has died by suicide as a way for them to begin the healing process.

 Hi.
 I'm Cathy with Level Up RN.
 In this video, we are going to talk about primary, secondary, and tertiary prevention of mental health disorders.
 And if you are following along with our cards, this is the last topic that we'll be covering in the principle section of our psychiatric mental health nursing flash card deck.